 - Trainline offers a direct comparison to bus routes, which can be much cheaper.

-- For some countries, especially France, Trainline offers complete access to extras like tickets for bikes or WiFi where necessary, or senior or youth discounts.
+- Trainline automatically offers complete access to extras like tickets for bikes or WiFi where necessary, or senior or youth discounts.

 - With Trainline you don’t have to wait for the hassle and confusion of receiving tickets by post, as sometimes happens with other platforms.
 All Trainline tickets are E-tickets.
 (Depending on the country and ticket, you may show an emailed E-ticket on the train, or else print your ticket at the train station prior to your trip.)

 RailEurope’s coverage of European routes is not quite as complete.
-Notably it lacks the French budget operator Ouigo.
+Notably it lacks budget operator Ouigo.
+Omio isn’t good for much, though it does allow you to book for Portugal, unlike the other options.

 Payment Options for Australians Booking European Trains